Appleseed/learn/docs/Portal/index.rst

 ======================

-This documentation is for Users, Builders, Designers, Developers, and Administrators of applications that are built on the Appleseed Portal.
+This documentation is for Users, Builders, Designers, Developers, and Administrators of applications that are built on Appleseed Portal.

 |stub-icon| `Intro`_
 -------------